TeamRoboManipal25/Task4-Machine_Learning-1st-year-/README.md

 ### 🎯 Objective

-Predict whether a patient is likely to have Diabetes using Logistic Regression.
+Predict whether a person earns >50k or <=50k using Logistic Regression.

-You are given a dataset **diabetes_dataset.csv** containing patient demographic, lifestyle, and health-related information.
+You are given a dataset **adult.csv** contains census data including age, education, occupation, and other socioeconomic indicators.
-Your task is to build a Logistic Regression model from scratch to predict the likelihood of diabetes
+Your task is to build a Logistic Regression model from scratch to predict whether a person earns >50k or <=50k annually.

 ## 🛠️ Folder Structure